Dartmouth Big Green men's lacrosse

+History

-Tom Dent era
+Tom Dent Era

 Head Coach Tom Dent led the team for its first 35 seasons until his retirement in 1960.
 Recruited to Dartmouth to coach soccer, he took on the task of coaching the first lacrosse team although he had no experience in the latter sport.
 Through the 1940s the Indians were considered a lacrosse "power" as they rolled up nine New England championships in 11 years.
 Dent's overall lacrosse record for 35 years is 188 wins, 141 losses, and 4 ties.

 A successful coach in terms of winning, Coach Dent was also concerned with the characters of his charges.
 The Dartmouth lacrosse team bestows an annual award in Tom Dent's memory, and it is "To be awarded to the Senior player who by vote of the entire team, has demonstrated the ideals of Tom Dent through his aggressive play, his proven ability as a team player, and his enjoyment of the game, and who by his sportsmanlike conduct is a credit to the memory of Tom Dent and to Dartmouth."

 1961–2014

 The Big Green secured the Ivy League championship in 1964, 1965, and 2003.
 This was determined by the Ivy League conference records until the inception of a conference tournament in 2010.

 Dartmouth named Rick Sowell as its head coach in 1999, the first African-American Head Coach in Division I lacrosse.
 He would lead the Big Green for the next 5 seasons, overseeing an incredible turn-around in the program's fortunes.

 In 2003, the Big Green posted one of the biggest upsets in lacrosse history when unranked Dartmouth played #2 Princeton at Princeton's Class of 1952 Field on April 26.
 Dartmouth, having finished last in the Ivy League in 2002, played on the road versus the defending champs.
 Nevertheless, Dartmouth prevailed by stunning the Tigers 13-6.
-It was the first time Dartmouth had beaten Princeton in lacrosse since 1956.
 Dartmouth went on to win the Ivy League title and qualify for the NCAA tournament.

 Dartmouth made its first appearance in the NCAA tournament in 2003, where it was eliminated in the first round by Syracuse, 13–11.
 The game was highlighted by the end-to-end game-tying goal scored by the Dartmouth goalie, Andrew Goldstein.
 Sowell left for St. John's University at the conclusion of the 2003 season.

 Bill Wilson replaced Sowell for the 2004 season.
 "During his tenure with the Big Green, (Wilson) compiled a 40-44 overall record, while coaching nine first-team all-league players, one Ivy League Rookie of the Year, 18 first-team All-New England players and seven players selected in the Major League Lacrosse Draft.
 Signature wins for Dartmouth during Wilson's six-year stint include an upset of fourth-ranked Maryland in 2005, a pair of victories of top-10 ranked Notre Dame and a win over 10th-ranked league rival Princeton in 2008."